derekrazo/Process-Geometry/README.md

 Triangle processes help groups gain shared context, spurring cohesive inquiry in specific directions.
 Imagine a lecture or a podcast series.

 ####Square Process
-Gain diverse inputs on a single topic (source?).
+Gain diverse inputs on a single topic.
 Spur inquiry in unified directions.

 ####Star Process
 Gain diverse inputs from many relevant sources on many relevant topics.
 Spur inquiry in many directions at once.